grantharper/recipe-index/aws-deployment.md

 Add environment variables for the database config that is listed in `application-prodeb.properties`

+Store the config changes made such as changing the health check url, updating the security groups, and adding environment variables by running the following command

+`eb config save --cfg <config-name>`

+This will store a file in `.elasticbeanstalk/saved_configs/<config-name>.yml` which will be used when creating the environment from scratch

+Tear down the environment using `eb terminate`

+Then re-create using the config `eb create --cfg savedconfig`

 ## EC2

 Initially attempted this approach, but the reverse proxy was easier to configure using elastic beanstalk as outlined above.